NMRExchangeFormat/NEF/specification/Overview.md

     4. Structures must be given in mmCIf format.
-In this format the author naming tags are used for the names in the NEF file, whereas IUPAC names are given as teh main identifiers.
+In this format the author naming tags are used for the names in the NEF file, whereas IUPAC names are given as the main identifiers.
 This gives a IUPAC-NEF mapping for each individual model in an ensemble.
+The mapping reflects two different phenomena:
+    1) The renumbering of the sequence, renaming of residues or atoms that arises from regularisation or changes in standard names when going from author to RCSB namespace.
+2) The different mapping of 'x' and 'y' nonstereospecifically assigned atom groups.
+In the latter case the mapping may be different for different models in the same ensemble.
+Note that wildcards (except for 'x' and 'y') should *not* appear in the coordinate file - the author names for e.g. ALA methyl protons should be HB1, HB2, and HB3, even if the group is called HB% throughout the NEF file.

     5. For the common standard residues (20 amino acids, 4 DNA and 4 RNA nucleotides) the NEF standard will adopt the IUPAC nomenclature for